 I think the reason I love these books so much is the fact that I could really relate to all of the characters.
 The story felt believable.
 I could just imagine getting into some of the same scrapes as the Melendys, with my siblings a few years ago.
 I think many people could relate to this timeless family and their adventures, and misadventures alike!

-I hope you and your children, will open your hearts to this 1940’s family, like I did.
+I hope you and your children will open your hearts to this 1940’s family like I did.
 You won’t regret it.
-These books really are classics, and I hope you will enjoy them as much as I did.
+These books really are classics, and I hope you will enjoy them as much as I do.